-Table 10.
+Table 11.
 Sequence Selection Modes

-Table 10. dequence detection induces

 SEQ0 SEQ1 Sequence Type

 0 0 Select this configuration when the sequence function is not used.
 The analog input channel selected on each individual conversion is determined by the contents of ADD1 and ADD0, the channel address bits, in each prior write operation.
 This mode of operation reflects the normal operation of a multichannel ADC, without using the sequencer function, where each write to the AD7933/AD7934 selects the next channel for conversion.

-0 1 Not Used.
+0 1 Not used.

-1 0 Not Used.
+1 0 Not used.

 1 1 Use this configuration in conjunction with ADD1 and ADD0, the channel address bits, to program continuous conversions on a consecutive sequence of channels.
 The sequence of channels extends from Channel 0 through to a selected final channel as determined by the channel address bits in the control register.
-When in differential or pseudo differential mode, inverse channels (for example, VIN1, VIN0) are not converted.
+When in differential or pseudo differential mode, inverse channels (for example, $V{IN}1$, $V{IN}0$) are not converted.